microsoft/bedrock/docs/single-cluster.md

   network_policy: azure
   oms_agent_enabled: 'yes'
   ```
-Navigate to azure-single-keyvault folder and use the following command to generate terraform variables using spk
+Navigate to azure-single-keyvault folder and use the following command to generate terraform variables using bedrock

 ```
 $cd ~/azure-single-keyvault
-$spk infra generate -p westus
+$bedrock infra generate -p westus
 ```
-spk reads our definition.yaml file, downloads the template referred to in it, applies the parameters we have provided, and creates a generated Terraform script in a directory called azure-single-keyvault-generated which is at the same level as azure-single-keyvault folder.
+bedrock reads our definition.yaml file, downloads the template referred to in it, applies the parameters we have provided, and creates a generated Terraform script in a directory called azure-single-keyvault-generated which is at the same level as azure-single-keyvault folder.
 Navigate to azure-single-keyvault-generated/westus folder.
 Now you are ready to provision the cluster using Terraform

 ```
-$terraform init -backend-config=./backend.tfvars -var-file=spk.tfvars
+$terraform init -backend-config=./backend.tfvars -var-file=bedrock.tfvars
 ```
 Our next step is to plan the deployment, which will preflight our deployment script and the configured variables, and output the changes that would happen in our infrastructure if applied:

 ```
-$terraform plan -var-file=spk.tfvars
+$terraform plan -var-file=bedrock.tfvars
 ```

 Finally, once plan shows no errors, we can apply the changes

 ```
-$terraform apply -var-file=spk.tfvars
+$terraform apply -var-file=bedrock.tfvars
 ...
 Do you want to perform these actions?
   Terraform will perform the actions described above.